-Preferred The preferred housing types for the Substantial Change Area are housing medium to high density types Olause 44:03 Oracis A. S. The preferred housing types for the Substantial Change Area are Principle met types housing medium to high density The proposal provides five three-storey dwellings on a types conventional sized lot, at the density expected by the Substantial Change Area.
-This development fits in within the definition of medium density: : These dwellings commonly share a driveway.
+Preferred housing types for the Substantial Change Area are housing types for the Substantial Change Area are medium to high density V Principle met types The proposal provides five the conventional sized lot, at the Substantial Change Area.
+The change Area.
+The definition of medium den density house, while in our residential buildings may be the conventional sized lot, at the conventional sized lot, ✓ Principle met The proposal provides five three-storey dwellings on a conventional sized lot, at the density expected by the Substantial Change Area.
+This development fits in within the definition of medium density: These dwellings commonly share a driveway.
 In some locations, medium density housing will include 2 and 3 storey units or townhouses, while in other places 1 or 2 storey residential buildings may be the norm.
-Townhouses can be attached or semi-detached.
+Townhouses can be -- --- ---

-Building The preferred maximum building height for land within the RGZ1 ✓ Principle met Height and RGZ2 is up to 4 storeys, including ground level.
+Duilding The profession maximi building beight for long within the DC74 / Drinoinlo mot Height and RG72 is up to 4 storeys, including dening level 5 מומ וייסבב וז מף נס ז סנסוסיט, ווופוממוויט טוסמים וכעסו.
 The proposal is a maximum three storeys.
-Bulk & Built Form Building bulk and height can be relatively uniform throughout the depth of sites, where articulated building elevations and well proportioned ground level setbacks to upper levels are provided at the front, side and rear of buildings to allow for substantial landscaping to soften the built form. ✓ Principle met The proposal uses a mixture of materials and sloped roof forms, to make the building elevations well-articulated and ground floor setbacks are well positioned to allow for substantial landscaping to soften the built form Upper level tiering may be appropriate in some cases with upper levels recessed from view.
+Bulk & Built Form Building bulk and height can be relatively uniform throughout the depth of sites, where articulated building elevations and well proportioned ground level setbacks to upper levels are provided at the front, side and rear of buildings to allow for substantial landscaping to soften the built form.
+V Principle met The proposal uses a mixture of materials and sloped roof forms, to make the building elevations well-articulated and ground floor setbacks are well positioned to allow for substantial landscaping to soften the built form Upper level tiering may be appropriate in some cases with upper levels recessed from view.
 Tiered building profiles that result in excessive upper level setbacks should be avoided.
 NA - there is no upper level tiering Separation between upper levels of dwellings on a site is not generally needed, provided the building portrays a high standard of design and does not result in unreasonable amenity impacts.
-Principle met There is minimal to no separation at the upper levels of the dwellings.
+V Principle met There is minimal to no separation at the upper levels of the dwellings.
 The building has portrayed a high standard of design and as show in the Clause 55 assessment does not result in unreasonable amenity impacts.
 The bulk and mass of the upper levels of any dwelling should not have an unreasonable adverse impact on the amenity of adjacent residential secluded private open spaces.
 V Principle met The bulk and mass of the upper levels do not have an unreasonable impact on the amenity of the adjacent residential SPOS.
 There is overshadowing to the properties SPOS to the west between 8-10am only, and 2-4pm on the properties SPOS to the East.
 The building is also visually interesting from the outlook of the adjacent properties SPOS.
 Residential development should be well articulated through the use of contrast, texture, variation in forms, materials, openings, colours and the inclusion of vertical design elements.
-Principle met The development is well articulated and provides a range of materials and textures to improve visual interest, such a brickwork, timber cladding, colorbond and render finish.
+V Principle met The development is well articulated and provides a range of materials and textures to improve visual interest, such a brickwork, timber cladding, colorbond and render finish.
 Site Design High density residential developments should provide safe and innovative communal open spaces.
 NA - This is not a high-density development Note: Other Note: Other requirements also apply.
-These can be found at the schedule to the applicable zone. голе.
+These can be found at the schedule to the applicable zone. zone.